ArminHoenen/URLCoFi/Readme.md

 For any further questions or access to the main corpora, please contact: hoenenarmin@gmail.com

-## Please quote:
-Two LRL \& Distractor Corpora from Web Information Retrieval and a Small Case Study in Language Identification without Training Corpora.
-In Proceedings of the first SLTU-CCURL Workshop collocated with LREC 2020.

 ### References
 Scannell, K. P. (2007).
 The Cŕubad́an project: Corpus building for under-resourced languages.
 In Building and Exploring Web Corpora: Proceedings of the 3rd Web as Corpus Workshop, volume 4, pages 5–15.